pinetree1/crispr-dav/README.md

 There are two example runs in the Examples directory.

 ### 1. example1:
 This example shows how to run the pipeline when a genome is used as reference.
 The genome is in exmaple1/genome directory.
 See the above on how to prepare a genome.
-In addition , there are several input files to prepare:
+In addition, there are several input files to prepare:

 #### conf.txt:
 Use the conf.txt in crispr.pl script directory as template, modify the paths and settings according to your installation and project requirement.